IMMIGRATION. You are not the only one who gets nervous when it comes to this word!

 – “Why will she not be allowed to enter?”
 I asked, “She has a return ticket,”.

 – “A return ticket doesn’t mean anything.
 We are not convinced that she is a genuine tourist.”

-I couldn’t believe that it was happening.
+I couldn’t believe that my friend was denied to entry at the airport.
 What a nightmare!